dataloop-ai-apps/huggingface-adapter/adapters/meta_llama_3_8b_instruct/HF-Meta-API-Key.md

    ![agreement_submitted.png](assets%2Fagreement_submitted.png)

-4. Wait for a mail with a header [Access granted] from huggingface.co. \
+4. Wait for a mail with a header [Access granted] from huggingface. \
    ![access_granted.png](assets%2Faccess_granted.png)